AkBKukU/mkw_map/README.md

 You can view the current public version of the map here:
 [https://mkw.techtangents.net/](https://mkw.techtangents.net/)

-*Note that this project was not originally anticipated to recieve a full public release and the code isn't exactly elegent.*
+*Note that this project was not originally anticipated to receive a full public release and the code isn't exactly elegant.*

 ## Codebase